 The next stage is the e-commerce and crypto mining side of the business.
 Here we have organised a trading brand Arts4refugees—have a look and let us know what you think.
-We sell goods to where the top end products are made by the communities we support.
-Share of the profits also support other communities we work.
+We sell goods.
+Where we can products are made by the communities we support.
+Share of the profits also support these post conflict communities we work with.
 Our crypto mining capacity is currently stuck in the Covid lockdown.
 But should be up and running by the end of the summer.
 This will help scale up the support we offer on a match funding basis.

 Q: Are your stakeholders the same as when you started, or have they expanded?

 A: Our stakeholders and our business structure is pretty much the same.
 The same goes for our mission, vision, and strategy.
 We worked on this during our time at the F10 program.
 This was our first accelerator program - so, it was a lot of work.
 We have worked with 5 more programs since: Xynteo, Pitch@Palace, SETSqaured, Blockchain for Social Impact Accelerator Bridge for Billions & Natwest.